by Alice Von Kannon

 So this is where I find myself now.

 So, this is my SOS, my call for help.
 Does anyone out there see something familiar in the pictures?
-Can anyone contribute more to solving this mystery?
+Can anyone contribute more to solving this ongoing mystery?

 CONTACT ME AT: avonkannon@aol.com